BGSU Firelands Commencement

 Regalia will be worked on in room 131 George Mylander Hall.
 Students can work with Sharyl Wahl and Melanie Didelot on this and can stop in anytime during the day to pick up.
 For students who need an evening pick up, they can call Melanie to arrange for that at 419-372-0882.

-Seating packets for guests with disabilities will be available 1 month prior to the ceremony at Falcon Outfitters during normal business hours.
+Seating packets for guests with disabilities will be available at 129 George Mylander Hall during normal business hours during and thereafter the Grad Daze event.

 NOTE: Guests with special accommodation seating tickets will also need a standard entrance ticket.